 I've been using the internet forever (well, since 1993) and had various internet-related jobs since around '99.
 I'm usually pretty happy hanging around in that area that connects design, code and actual content.

-, originally Israeli but I've been living in Brooklyn for a few years now, I love New York.
+, originally from Israel but I've been living in Brooklyn for a few years now.
+I love New York.

 I enjoy chatting with people about their own projects to see if I can help out.
 Are you doing something interesting?
 Please get in touch and tell me all about it.

 I'm looking for your portfolio, where is it?